bombasticSlacks/Aspirant/Game/Hunter.md

 After injuring someone, you may always opt for them to go unconscious instead of dying.

 #### Terrify
-After inflicting an injury in melee, you can spend your [Reaction](Combat#Reacting%20to%20Attacks) to intimidate an enemy with a [Connection](Communication#Connection) skill test with difficulty equal to their [Resolve](Resolve).
+After inflicting an injury in melee, you can spend your [Reaction](Combat#Reacting%20to%20Attacks) to intimidate an enemy with a [Connection](Communication#Connection) skill test with difficulty equal to their [Spirit](Spirit).
 If you succeed, they surrender; otherwise, they take a -2 to all actions until your next turn.

 Some enemies are not intelligent enough or just refuse to surrender under any circumstances.